FlowForwarding/dobby_rest/README.md

 ```
 - max_depth - maximum search depth from starting identifier (e.g., vname1)
 - traversal - graph traversal algorithm ("depth" for depth first or "breadth" for breadth first)
-- max_size - maximum number of identifiers in the result set
+- max_size - maximum number of identifiers in the result set (not implemented)
 - match_metadata - only follow links from identifiers with metadata matching these key/value pairs.
-The identifier's metadata must match all of the key.values pairs.
+The identifier's metadata must match all of the key.values pairs. (not implemented)
 - match_links - only follow links with metadata matching these key/value pairs.
-The link's metadata must match all of the key/value pairs.
+The link's metadata must match all of the key/value pairs. (not implemented)
 - results_filter - list of metadata keys to include in the metadata in the results.
-If not given or "all" (instead of a list), then all of the metadata is included.
+If not given or "all" (instead of a list), then all of the metadata is included. (not implemented)
-- match_terminal - do not follow links from an identifer that has metadata matching these key/value pairs.
+- match_terminal - do not follow links from an identifer that has metadata matching these key/value pairs. (not implemented)
 - result is a list of identifiers and links.
-- FIRST RELEASE implements only max_depth and traversal.

 ###Example 7 - search response JSON
 ```
 [
     {
-      "identifier":"vname1",
+      "identifier":"vname1%2F2",
       "metadata":{
         "type":{
           "value":"resource",